mirkozaff/aa-sgan/README.md

 # AA-SGAN: Adversarially Augmented Social GAN with synthetic data

-A new implementation of [SGAN](https://arxiv.org/abs/1803.10892) that exploits both real trajectoiries and synthetic trajectories obtained from [JTA Dataset](https://aimagelab.ing.unimore.it/imagelab/page.asp?IdPage=25)
+A new implementation of [SGAN](https://arxiv.org/abs/1803.10892) that exploits both real trajectories and synthetic trajectories obtained from [JTA Dataset](https://aimagelab.ing.unimore.it/imagelab/page.asp?IdPage=25)

 This is the code for the paper:

-**<a href="https://arxiv.org/">AA-SGAN: Adversarially Augmented Social GAN with Synthetic Data</a>**
+**<a href="https://arxiv.org/abs/2412.18038">AA-SGAN: Adversarially Augmented Social GAN with Synthetic Data</a>**
 <br>
 <a href="https://www.linkedin.com/in/mirkozaff/">Mirko Zaffaroni</a>,
 <a href="https://www.linkedin.com/in/federico-signoretta-46a387160/">Federico Signoretta</a>,